Biharwe FC

 Biharwe Football Club was a Ugandan football club located in Biharwe, Mbarara in Western Uganda.
-The club played in the Ugandan Super League in the 2007–08 season but there is currently no FUFA records that the club is still operating.
+The club played in the top-tier Ugandan Super League in the 2007–08 season but was relegated there is currently no FUFA records that the club is still operating.

+The team finished 18th place (at the bottom of the table) with only 24 points from 34 matches.
+They were one of five teams relegated that season.